Members' rights

 Ask the auditor questions

-The chairperson must ensure members have a reasonable opportunity to question the auditor (or representative) about:
+If the corporation has an auditor (or their representative) attending an AGM, the chairperson must ensure members have a reasonable opportunity to question them about:

 • how the audit was done